Meet Our Providers

 Lauren Segarra, M.Ed., CCC-SLP, LSLS Cert AVT

 Listening and Spoken Language Specialist Auditory-Verbal Therapist Speech-Language Pathologist Lauren joined AVC in October 2013.
 She earned her Master’s degree in Communication Disorders from the University of Virginia.
 As part of her graduate studies, she treated children with cochlear implants through the University of Virginia ENT Clinic according to the principles of Listening and Spoken Language (LSL) intervention.
 Lauren previously earned her Bachelor’s degree in English from the University of North Carolina Chapel Hill.
 Lauren has presented on topics related to hearing loss at the national Early Hearing Detection and Intervention (EHDI) conference.
 Lauren is currently serving as Treasurer of the Georgia state chapter of the AG Bell Association for the Deaf and Hard of Hearing.
-Lauren has her Certificate of Clinical Competence from the American Speech-Language-Hearing Association and is licensed to practice speech-language pathology in Georgia and New Mexico.
+Lauren has her Certificate of Clinical Competence from the American Speech-Language-Hearing Association and is licensed to practice speech-language pathology in Georgia.
 Lauren has also earned designation as a Listening and Spoken Language Specialist-Certified Auditory-Verbal Therapist by the Alexander Graham Bell Academy.

 |